BMadir/The-Stefan-Problem/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-2.6.0-red)
 ![CUDA](https://img.shields.io/badge/CUDA-12.4-green)
 -->
-The mathematical description of phase change phenomena can be introduced through an idealized framework in which the transition between two distinct phases is governed primarily by heat conduction.
+The mathematical description of phase change phenomena can be introduced through an idealized framework in which the transition between two distinct phases (e.g. liquid and solid) is governed primarily by heat conduction.
 Within this setting, each phase is characterized by its own temperature field, which evolves according to the classical heat diffusion equation.
 Specifically, the temperature $T_j$ in phase $j$ satisfies

 $$
 \frac{\partial T_j}{\partial t} = \alpha_j \nabla^2 T_j, \quad j \in \lbrace 1,2 \rbrace,